lokeshrahulv/Problem-Solving/Lokesh Rahul V V.md

+## Problem Name: Java Program to Rotate digits of a given number by K
 ## Problem statement:
 Given two integers N and K, the task is to rotate the digits of N by K. If K is a positive integer, left rotate its digits.
 Otherwise, right rotate its digits.
 Input: N = 12345, K = 2